ballet/ballet/docs/maintainer_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ballet makes uses of the continuous integration service `Travis CI`_ in order to validate code
-that contributors propose as well as perform streaming logical feature selection.
+that contributors propose as well as perform streaming feature definition selection.
 You must
 enable Travis CI for your project on GitHub by`following these simple directions
 <https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github>`_.
 You can
 skip any steps that have to do with customizing the ``.travis.yml`` file, as we have already done